ak9347128658/Backend_nodejs/week1_2/code/sql_postgres/week2/day2/README.md

 ---

-This guide provides a comprehensive introduction to subqueries and CTEs in PostgreSQL, with detailed explanations and practical examples.
+This guide provides a comprehensive introduction to subqueries and CTEs in PostgreSQL, enhanced with Mermaid.js diagrams to visualize query logic.
 Work through the examples and exercises to build your skills, and refer to the additional resources for further learning.